farmera/sare_grant/study_results_balloons.md

 ![](img/pixel-sizes.png)
 ###### Figure 5.
 Relative pixel dimension depending on satellite image source provider.

+Why have we spent time discussing resolutions of satellite imagery when this section concerns the results of for balloons and kites?
+In part because satellites, airplanes, etc. have traditionally been the only available solution to a sugarcane farmer.
+In addition, these methods demonstrate why other lower-cost method are desirable.

 For example, the GSD of a Landsat satellite image is ~30m (b. in __Figure 4__).
 This means that the smallest unit that maps to a single pixel in Landsat is 30m x 30m (900 sq m, 0.22 acres, ~8% of our total study area).
 Each of our thirty test sections measures 100ft by 20ft (a. in __Figure 4__) thus a single pixel in Landsat is five times larger